Haarms scores 26 points, Purdue beats Minnesota 83-78 2OT

+It was just Haarms’ second game back after missing two games with a concussion.

+”Offensively, he did some good things,” Purdue coach Matt Painter said. ”We have to do a better job of getting him and Trevion Williams the basketball.
+But between them they shot 26 shots.
+Defensively, you can see he’s not back yet, he’s got fatigued.”

-Haarms came up big in the second overtime as the Boilermakers scoring the first two baskets of the second overtime for the Boilermakers (9-5, 2-1).
+Haarms, who played 40 minutes, came up big in the second overtime scoring the first two baskets for the Boilermakers (9-5, 2-1).

 Oturu scored 24 of his 29 points after halftime for the Gophers (7-6, 1-2) and grabbed 18 rebounds.
 Marcus Carr gave the Boilermakers fits with his quickness most of the game, but wore down late.
 He finished with 27 points.